-Introduction to AI: What is AI?, Foundations of AI, History of AI, State of the Art.
+UNIT - I (12 Hours) Introduction to AI: What is AI?, Foundations of AI, History of AI, State of the Art.
 Intelligent Agents: Agents and Environments, Good Behavior: Concept of Rationality, The Nature of Environments And The Structure of Agents.

-Solving Problems by Searching: Problem Solving Agents, Searching for Solutions.
-Uninformed Search Strategies: Breadth First Search, Uniform Cost Search, Depth First Search, Iterative Deepening DFS and Bidirectional Search.
+Solving Problems by Searching: Problem Solving Agents, Searching for Solutions, Uninformed Search Strategies: Breadth First Search, Uniform Cost Search, Depth First Search, Iterative Deepening DFS and Bi-directional Search.

-Informed (Heuristics) Search Strategies: Greedy BFS, A Algorithm, AND OR search trees Constraint Satisfaction Problems: Defining Constraint Satisfaction Problems, Local Search in CSPs.
+Informed (Heuristics) Search Strategies: Greedy BFS, A\ Algorithm, Heuristics Functions.